Visiting Resident Rotation in Primary Care Sports Medicine

 - One-on-one session with the Primary Care Sports Medicine Fellowship program director to discuss a Roadmap to Fellowship and your goals as a future Sports Medicine physician.

-*These depend on the time of year of the rotation.
+*Dependent upon the time of year of the rotation.

 - Residents who anticipate applying for Primary Care Sports Medicine fellowships are welcomed.